-During the day, flying-foxes roost in patches of trees, known as camps, which may contain tens to thousands of individuals.
+During the day, flying-foxes roost in trees.
+The places they roost are known as camps and may contain tens to thousands of individuals at a time.
 At night, flying-foxes disperse from camps to feed across the landscape.

 Flying-foxes are protected in New South Wales by the Biodiversity Conservation Act 2016.

-Saving our Species is the NSW Government’s statewide program that aims to secure threatened plants and animals in the wild in NSW.
+Saving our Species is the NSW Government’s statewide program that aims to secure threatened plants and animals in the wild in New South Wales.
 Under this program, the grey-headed flying-fox is assigned to the Landscape species management stream.
 Landscape-managed species are best helped by addressing threats such as habitat loss or degradation within a landscape.

-The conservation project for the grey-headed flying-fox includes an action toolbox of priority actions to address key threats that could be undertaken by a range of stakeholders.
+The conservation project for the grey-headed flying-fox includes an action toolbox of priority actions to address key threats that a range of stakeholders could undertake.

 Key threats to flying-foxes